Radcliffe, Northumberland

+History

-Radcliffe was a mining community, once home to over 700 people.
-A colliery was worked here until 1892, when a fault in the seam, then fire and flooding, made coal extraction uneconomical.
-New pit shafts were sunk nearby at Newburgh and later at Hauxley, but flooding remained a problem with the pits in this area.
+Radcliffe was originally a mining community, once home to over 700 people.
+A colliery operated there until 1892, when a fault in the seam, then fire and flooding, made coal extraction uneconomical.
+New pit shafts were sunk nearby at Newburgh and later at Hauxley, but flooding remained a problem.

-Through much of the 19th and early to mid-20th century, the name of the settlement included the word Terrace - "Radcliffe Terrace, Hauxley" giving the erroneous impression that it was part of Hauxley (or another local town); despite this, it was an independent (and somewhat isolated) settlement.
-The first word can be found spelled with many variations, even relatively recently: Ratliff, Radcliffe, Ratcliffe, Ratcliff, and Radcliff (and possibly others).
+Through much of the 19th and early to mid-20th century, the settlement was called "Radcliffe Terrace, Hauxley", giving the erroneous impression that it was part of Hauxley (or another local town); despite this, it was an independent (and somewhat isolated) settlement.
+The first word can be found spelled with many variations, even relatively recently: Ratliff, Radcliffe, Ratcliffe, Ratcliff, and Radcliff (and others).

-By the mid-twentieth century, the surviving pits in this area of Northumberland were also becoming uneconomical to run, especially when compared to extraction using opencast mining techniques.
-The last shift worked underground at Radcliffe was on 2 February 1962.
+By the mid-twentieth century, the surviving pits in this area were becoming uneconomical, especially when compared to extraction using opencast mining techniques.
+The last shift to work underground at Radcliffe was on 2 February 1962.
 In 1965 plans were drawn up to opencast mine the coal seam beneath Radcliffe and Newbrough.